 48) Room Freshening Spray: I've tried making several of these before but after looking at this recipe I figured out why the smell never stayed very strong – they were all missing one important ingredient!

-49) Homemade Screen Cleaner: There are a lot of screens in my house: 2 TVs, many Kindles, Leapfrog tablets, and 4 cell phones (my husband has 3).
+49) Homemade Screen Cleaner: There are a lot of screens in my house: 2 TVs, many Kindles, Leapfrog tablets, and 2 cell phones.

 50) Window Cleaner: She has 2 different window cleaner recipes.
 I have severe issues with ammonia, so I prefer the first one.
 She has an ingredient in it that I never would have thought about!